Tokyo: The Last Megalopolis: Production

-The film began being produced around early 1987.
-Swiss artist H. R. Giger was commissioned to design creatures for the movie.
+At the time, the Seibu Department Store was holding an exhibition for the works of Swiss artist H. R. Giger.
+Giger was visiting Japan at the time, and Ichise personally asked to provide designs for the film's creatures, to which he agreed.
 Originally, he showed interest in working directly on set, however his schedule would not permit it.
 His main contribution was the conceptual art for the gohō dōji.